QuiltMC/rfcs/structure/0006-governance.md

 It is made up of at least three members to prevent deadlocks in the decision-making process.
 Members of the administrative board may be members of other teams.

-If it is decided that more administrative board members are required, either due to a current member stepping down, or due to it being decided that the admin board needs to be expanded, an election must take place.
+If it is decided that more administrative board members are required, either due to a current member stepping down, or due to it being decided through informal concensus that the admin board needs to be expanded, an election must take place.

-### Admin board Voting Process
+### Admin board Election Process

  Due to the fact that multiple candidates may be nominated for the admin position when a vote is held, the fact that there may be multiple spots to fill on the board, and the fact that the decision affects the entire organization, the standard voting procedure cannot be used.
 Instead, the following procedure will be employed: